-Welcome to Coffee to Go, where we center ourselves in the Scripture, seasons and holy days of the Christian tradition.
-I'm Karin Peter here with Blake Smith.
-And we both welcome you on this journey.
-So today is Good Friday, and for this Good Friday, we are simply going to hear the scripture passage and conclude with kind of a writing or a prayer that will be our blessing.
-And it's a piece that was written by Kathy Kay.
+Welcome to Coffee to Go where we center ourselves in the scriptures, seasons and holy days of the Christian tradition.
+I'm Karin Peter here with Blake Smith, and we welcome you on the journey.
+For this Good Friday, we are simply going to hear the rather lengthy scripture passage that lives in the Good Friday liturgy, and then we'll conclude with a prayer blessing.

-Blake Smith 01:01
+Blake Smith 00:58